Thank you for your interest in the 2024 LMCLP.

 A majority of positions are ideally covered by a sponsorship arranged by LEAD Loddon Murray, traditionally our sponsors include most local governments across our region and other organisations.
 They naturally seek to have as their sponsored participant, a person who is closely aligned to their purpose and goals.

-- All Scholarship and Employer Sponsored Participants (except LEAD Board Supported) must pay a personal participation fee (Currently $550 incl GST.)
+- All Scholarship and Employer Sponsored Participants (except LEAD Board Supported) must pay a personal participation fee - $750 incl GST.

-- LEAD Board Supported Participant $2,750 incl GST (limited to two places per year, personal fee does not apply to this category).
+- Self Funded Participants $5,000 incl GST (limited to two places per year, personal fee does not apply to this category).

 In the interview we will discuss whether you are eligible to apply for scholarship support into the program.

 No person should be prevented from applying to the program due to financial hardship, so fees can be paid over a period of time by agreement with LEAD Loddon Murray, and we are open to discussion on tailored arrangements according to the participant's individual situation.

 Ensure you complete all the questions; it is estimated this application will take up to 20 minutes to complete.
 If applications are not completed in full, they will not be considered in the selection process and you will not be eligible for an interview.